jahlee/CS174A_TitanicPanic/README.md

 # Titanic Panic!

 A CS 174A tiny-graphics project. <br />
+Taken F20 with Professor Law. <br />
 Made by Ben, Estee, Josh, and Stephanie.

-It’s 1912.
+_It’s 1912.
 Your time machine was successful and you’ve transported on to the Titanic’s maiden voyage, minutes before the infamous crash.
-Knowing Titanic’s fate, can you change the course of history and steer her to safety?
+Knowing Titanic’s fate, can you change the course of history and steer her to safety?_

-Using the  ←  and  →  keys, you can steer the boat from left to right and avoid oncoming iceberg obstacles.
-The deeper you go, the more difficult the icebergs become to avoid.
+_Using the  ←  and  →  keys, you can steer the boat from left to right and avoid oncoming iceberg obstacles.
+The deeper you go, the more difficult the icebergs become to avoid._

 <ins>Button Controls:</ins> <br />
 - [p] Reset Game<br />